 Print advertising is comprised of display, classified and preprint advertising revenue.
-Display revenue results from sales of advertising space within the Company's core newspapers and niche publications to local, regional or national businesses with local operations, affiliates or resellers.
-Classified revenue, which includes automotive, real estate, employment, obituaries and other, results from sales of advertising space in the classified and other sections of the Company's newspapers.
-Preprint revenue results from sales of preprinted advertisements or circulars inserted into the Company's core newspapers, niche publications, and distributed to publications in other markets, or distributed by mail or through third-party distributors to households in targeted areas in order to provide total market coverage for advertisers.
-The Company's capabilities allow its advertisers to target preprint distribution selectively at the sub-zip code level in order to optimize coverage for the advertisers' locations.
-Preprint advertising also includes other services revenue related to the Company's niche publications.
+Display revenue results from sales of advertising space within the Company's core newspaper to local, regional or national businesses with local operations, affiliates or resellers.
+Classified revenue, which includes automotive, real estate, employment, obituaries and other, results from sales of advertising space in the classified and other sections of the Company's newspaper.
+Preprint revenue results from sales of preprinted advertisements or circulars inserted into the Company's core newspaper and distributed to publications in other markets.

-The Company's agreement allowing it to distribute preprinted advertisements through the mail or through third-party distributors to households in targeted areas was not renewed and will end August 31, 2023.
+The Company's agreement allowing it to distribute preprinted advertisements through the mail or through third-party distributors to households in targeted areas was not renewed and ended August 31, 2023.
 As a result of the end of the distribution agreement whose weekly shared mail coupons and home delivery inserts supported the Company's niche publications, the Company decided to stop print-only editions of its niche publications, Al Dia and Briefing after August 30, 2023.
 Al Dia will continue as a digital-only product and publish online daily, as news develops, and in a weekly ePaper edition.
-Briefing will be discontinued as a weekly newspaper, and the brand will be retired.
+Briefing was discontinued as a weekly newspaper, and the brand was retired.

 Digital advertising and marketing services revenue consists of strategic marketing services, consulting, branding, paid media strategy and management, creative services, search optimization, direct mail and the sale of promotional materials, as well as providing multi-channel marketing solutions through subscription sales of the Company's cloud-based software.
-In addition, it includes digital sales of banner, classified and native advertisements on the Company's news and entertainment-related websites and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on third-party websites.
+In addition, it includes digital sales of banner, classified and native advertisements on the Company's news and entertainment-related websites and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on thirdparty websites.